Ideas in Inference-time Scaling can Benefit Generative Pre-training Algorithms: Introduction

-Interestingly, this one fix, plus a proper moment matching objective~\citep{gretton2012kernel} leads to a stable, single-stage algorithm that surpasses diffusion models in sample quality while being over an order of magnitude more efficient at inference~\citep{zhou2025inductive}.
+Interestingly, this one fix, plus a proper moment matching objective~\citep{gretton2012kernel}, leads to a stable, single-stage algorithm that surpasses diffusion models in sample quality while being over an order of magnitude more efficient at inference~\citep{zhou2025inductive}.
 Notably, these ideas do not rely on denoising score matching~\citep{vincent2011connection} or the score-based stochastic differential equations~\citep{song2020score} on which the foundations of diffusion models are built.

-We hope that these ideas can bring us out of the existing paradigms, inspire further research on effective pre-training algorithms on high-dimensional mixed-modality data, and ultimately breaking the current barriers around pre-training.
+\paragraph{Evidence in hindsight.} Subsequent progress suggests that this was not an isolated observation.
+A particularly important line is the flow-map program initiated by Boffi, Albergo, and Vanden-Eijnden, which made explicit that a few-step generator should learn a two-time transport map rather than only an infinitesimal velocity field~\citep{boffi2024flowmap}.
+Flow maps, shortcut models, mean flows, trajectory distribution matching, and continuous or categorical diffusion language models all move toward parameterizing longer-range inference moves directly~\citep{boffi2024flowmap,frans2024shortcut,geng2025meanflows,luo2025tdm,roos2026categorical,chen2026langflow}.
+Rather than treating a diffusion or flow model as only a local vector field that must be numerically integrated, recent work directly learns maps between arbitrary noise levels or trajectory endpoints~\citep{boffi2024flowmap,frans2024shortcut,boffi2025selfdistillation,sabour2025align,geng2025meanflows}.
+These methods differ substantially in training objective, teacher usage, and target domain, but they share the same inference-first principle emphasized here: parameterize the sampler so that long jumps belong to the model class, rather than expecting local denoising to serve as few-step generation.

+\begin{takeaway} \textbf{Reader's map.} Section~2 defines the two inference axes.
+Section~3 separates autoregression from next-token prediction and diffusion from state refinement.
+Section~4 applies the lens to DDIM, multi-token prediction, and flow-map methods. \end{takeaway}